 7. Lot – in trading, this term is used for measuring the trade volume.
 For example, you bought 1 lot of EUR/USD currency pair or sold 2 lots of USD/JPY currency pair.
 A lot has the equivalent in currency.
 For example, 1 lot of the EUR/USD currency pair is equal to 100,000 units of the basic currency (i.e. dollar).

-I still need to add one detail: many brokers allow trades to be made for less than 1 lot in order to facilitate access to the market.
+I still need to add one detail: many brokers allow trades to be made for less than 1 lot to facilitate access to the market.
 For example, it is possible to buy 0.1 lot of EUR/USD.
 Due to this, you can start trading with a small amount and avoid assuming a large amount of risk.

 9. Trading terminal, trading platform – software provided by a broker, which is used for Internet trading.
 In the lessons on this site, we will use the Metatrader 4 platform, which is considered to be the best solution for forex traders since its emergence.